alextaujenis/code-challenge/README.md

 reached, the process begins walking up the tree for the second node.
 Each time it finds the parent it checks if that node is included in the tree of the first node, and exits when it finds a match.
 This method minimizes the total number of graph lookups to h_root(node_a) + h_lca(node_b), or the height of the tree from node a to the root plus the height of the tree from node b to the lowest common ancestor.

 The second problem of finding all children for a list of nodes (and subsequently the related birds) can be solved by recursively asking "who are your children" and returning all unique values when no more children are found.
 Children that have already been processed are removed on each iteration to make sure each path is traversed only once.
-With a list of unique node_ids it takes a simple (optimized) SQL query to return all associated birds.
+Then all birds are returned with bulk node id SQL query.

 ## Design